bshepherdson/forth-arm/README.md

 # ForthARM

+**Superceded:** My [FCC project](https://github.com/shepheb/fcc) is a much more complete, robust, standard and optimized Forth for ARMv7 32-bit and x86_64.

 This is a Forth implementation for ARM processors.
 It was written from scratch and as a hobby project.
 It is currently not in a working state.

 Feel free to use it (BSD3 license), but expect bugs.